RahulJana/RahulJana/README.md

-# Hi there 👋 My name is Rahul Jana.
+# Hi there 👋 I am Rahul.

 ## You can find me on [![ ](https://i.stack.imgur.com/gVE0j.png) Linkedin](https://www.linkedin.com/in/rahuljana-4/)